 Ron is a retired CEO of several industrial manufacturing companies.
 He holds a B.S.
 Degree in Electrical Engineering from Trinity College, an M.B.A. from Dartmouth College, and is a former US Naval officer in nuclear submarines.
 Ron spent 30 years in various volunteer leadership positions with Habitat for Humanity.
 He is the Co-founder and President of New Life Home Refurnishing and is active at UCC Medfield.
 Among many interests, Ron enjoys sailing, traveling and spending time with his three children and five grandchildren.

 The Reverend Felix Carrion is currently the Interim Minister of Hough’s Neck Congregational church.
 Additionally, he serves as a consultant, preacher, and keynoter.
 Felix has served in the ministry over his lifetime to empower and build capacity for a great many congregations and faith-based organizations in and around Boston, and has implemented church leadership programs in several East Coast states as well as Puerto Rico.
 He earned his Bachelor’s from King’s College and Master’s of Divinity from Andover Newton Theological School, where he has also served as an Adjunct Professor.
-Felix is married to Dannete Costas-Carrion.
+Felix is married to Dannette Costas-Carrion.
 He has two sons: Lucas and Aaron.

 Real Estate Development Consultant

-Ralph is a real estate development expert with experience planning, financing, and developing properties, with a particular focus of urban neighborhood revitalization.
+Ralph is a real estate development expert with experience planning, financing, and developing properties, with a focus of urban neighborhood revitalization.
 He received his Bachelor’s from MIT Sloan School of Management and worked closely with the Harvard – MIT Joint Center for Urban Studies.
 Ralph now serves as a development and project management consultant, presently for projects in Boston and Atlanta’s Old Fourth Ward neighborhood.
-By way of diversity, Ralph grew up on a working family farm in Kentucky, raising livestock, grain and tobacco.
+By way of diversity, Ralph grew up on a working family farm in Kentucky, raising livestock, grain, and tobacco.

 John has volunteered with City Mission since 2003, including serving as Board president from 2013 to 2016.
 His background includes serving as the lay staff Outreach coordinator for Trinity (Episcopal) Church in Boston, writer/researcher for the Alban Institute, Washington, DC and most recently director of a federally-funded pilot, metro-wide transportation project for adults with developmental disabilities via the Massachusetts Department of Developmental Services.
-John has served on the vestry of Our Saviour (Episcopal) parish in Brookline and is also on the Greater Boston Employment Collaborative Steering Committee – an advocacy organization for people with disabilities.
-John is an avid reader (history), loves to travel, listen to the blues and hang out with his friends.
+John has served on the vestry of Our Savior (Episcopal) parish in Brookline and is also on the Greater Boston Employment Collaborative Steering Committee – an advocacy organization for people with disabilities.
+John is an avid reader (history), loves to travel, listen to the blues, and hang out with his friends.
 A native Texan, John is a graduate of Baylor University.

 Kendale has served as a community liaison for City Mission since 2009, and before that was involved as a participant in the Youth Peace Empowerment program.
-He has successfully obtained his Associate Degree of Arts in Human Services & Management from Urban College of Boston.
+He obtained his Associate Degree in Arts in Human Services & Management from Urban College of Boston.
 Kendale went on to work for various companies and campaigns in food preparation as well as sales and marketing.
 He is now in training to become a carpenter with Youth Build Boston/Union Carpenter Local 33.

 Net Impact Board Fellow